SAP-docs/btp-application-autoscaler/docs/cf-cli-plugin.md

-# Plug-in for the “Cloud Foundry CLI”
+# Application Autoscaler Plugin for the Cloud Foundry CLI
-“Application Autoscaler” provides a plug-in for the “Cloud Foundry CLI”.
-It can be used to:
+The Application Autoscaler offers a plugin for the Cloud Foundry Command Line Interface CLI.
+The plugin enables users to:
-  * attach or detach scaling-policies to apps
+  * attach or detach scaling policies to apps
-  * view attached scaling-policies and view the scaling-histories
+  * view attached scaling policies and view the scaling histories
-  * view the metrics send by an app
+  * view the metrics sent by the app

+This is useful:
-This is useful to get some insights on how currently applied scaling-policies work and if changes are reasonable.
-It is as well useful for debugging.
-A common case is, when [custom-metrics](<../defining-a-custom-metric-87e657e.md>) are introduced to scale an app and the developers want to check, if the send metrics are correctly processed by Application Autoscaler and why scaling out or in does happen or not.
+  * to get some insights into how current scaling policies work and if changes are reasonable.
+It is as      * for debugging, especially when introducing [custom-metrics](<../defining-a-custom-metric-87e657e.md>) to scale an app.
+It lets you check if the sent metrics are correctly handled by the Application Autoscaler, and it helps you understand why your app is scaling out or in or why this does not happen.

-This documentation covers what is essential when using the plug-in on Cloud Foundry in BTP.
-For more details that are irrelevant to BTP, see: <https://github.com/cloudfoundry/app-autoscaler-cli-plugin/blob/main/README.md>
+This documentation explains how to use the plugin on Cloud Foundry in BTP.
+For details not related to BTP, see: <https://github.com/cloudfoundry/app-autoscaler-cli-plugin/blob/main/README.md>.

 ## Command List
 | Command                                                          | Description                                             |